quantumlib/qsim/.gemini/styleguide.md

 ### Overall development approach

-*   Use test-driven development (TDD) whenever possible.
-Write a failing test _before_ writing new code.
-This ensures testability and clarifies requirements.

-*   Isolate tests.
-Tests must be independent and must not rely on the state of other tests.
-Use setup and teardown functions to create a clean environment for each test run.

 *   When new functions, classes, and files are introduced, they should also have corresponding tests.
 Existing tests must continue to pass (or be updated) when changes are introduced, and code should be covered by tests.

+*   Test coverage must be high.
+We don't require 100% coverage, but any uncovered code must be annotated appropriate directives (for example, `# pragma: no cover` in Python).

+*   Tests must be independent and must not rely on the state of other tests.
+    Setup and teardown functions should be used to create a clean environment for each test run.

-*   Make sure to cover edge cases: Test for invalid inputs, null values, empty arrays, zero values, and off-by-one errors.
+*   Make sure to cover edge cases: write tests for invalid inputs, null values, empty arrays, zero values, and off-by-one errors.

-*   Use mocking for dependencies.
-In unit tests, external dependencies (e.g., databases, network services, file system) must be mocked to ensure the test is isolated to the unit under test.

 *   Use asserts intelligently.
-Test assertions should be specific.
-Instead of just asserting `true`, assert that a specific value equals an expected value.
+Test assertions should be specific: instead of just asserting `true`, assert that a specific value equals an expected value.
 Provide meaningful failure messages.

-*   Test coverage must be high.
-We don't require 100% coverage, but any uncovered code must be annotated with `# pragma: no cover`.
-To ignore coverage of a single line, place `# pragma: no cover` at the end of the line.
-To ignore coverage for an entire block, start the block with a `# pragma: no cover` comment on its own line.

 ### Overall code format conventions

-This project generally follows Google coding conventions, with a few changes that are mostly defined in the various configuration files at the top level of the source tree.
+This project generally follows Google coding conventions, with a few changes.
 The following Google style guides are the starting points:

 *   [Google C++ Style Guide](
     https://google.github.io/styleguide/cppguide.html)